Posted Dec 21 2011 12:28PM - Updated Dec 21 2011 4:43PM

 "Derrick absolutely didn't want that," he said.
 "He wanted a full commitment to the Chicago Bulls and to stay in Chicago.
 To us, that's really special.
 He stepped up.
 The maximum length he could sign is what he wanted to sign."

-Check out the Top 10 plays from an exciting Saturday night in the NBA.
+Check out the Top 10 plays from Summer League in Las Vegas.